Gnathifera (Spiralia)

-Gnathifera (from the Greek gnáthos, “jaw”, and the Latin -fera, “bearing”) is a clade of generally small spiralians characterized by complex jaws made of chitin.
-It comprises the phyla Gnathostomulida, Rotifera, Micrognathozoa, and Chaetognatha.
-It may also include the Cycliophora.
+Gnathifera (from the Greek gnáthos, "jaw", and the Latin -fera, "bearing") is a clade of generally small spiralians characterized by complex jaws made of chitin.
+It comprises the phyla Gnathostomulida, Rotifera and Micrognathozoa.
+Chaetognatha has recently been recognised as closely related to the group, with it either being included within Gnathifera or the broader group Chaetognathifera.

 Gnathiferans include some of the most abundant phyla.
 Rotifers are among the most diverse and abundant freshwater animals and chaetognaths are among the most abundant marine plankton.

 Description

-The most distinctive characteristic of gnathiferans is the presence of complex sclerotized mouthparts made of chitin.

 In most gnathiferans, the anus opens on the dorsal surface of the animal.
 In micrognathozoans and gnathostomulids, the anus is transient and only forms during defecation.
-Unlike other gnathiferans, in chaetognaths and Amiskwia the anus is located on the ventral surface in a subterminal position.
+Unlike other gnathiferans, in chaetognaths and the extinct Amiskwia the anus is located on the ventral surface in a subterminal position.

+Both Gnathostomulida and Micrognathozoa are acoelomates, rotifers are pseudocoelomates, and chaetognathans have a true coelom.
+Gnathostomulidans and chaetognathans are hermaphrodites, and Micrognathozoa appears to be parthenogenetic as no males have ever been observed, but it has been suggested undiscovered dwarf males could be responsible for fertilization.
+In rotifers both males and females occurs, except from the class Bdelloidea.

+Extinct members of the total group of Chaetognatha, such as Timorebestia and Amiskwia known from the Cambrian are larger than living chateognaths, and retain jaw-like mouthparts which are not found in living chaetognaths as well as lacking the spines present around the mouth of crown-group chaetognaths.
+They share with chaetognaths the fins running along the sides of the body and at the end of the tail, and the possession of a unique structure called the "ventral ganglion" not found among other animals which controls the movement and senses.
+These giant stem-chaetognaths are thought to have been free-swimming (nektonic) and occupied a high trophic position than modern chaetognaths.

 Development

-All known gnathiferans are direct developers.
+All known gnathiferans are direct developers, except for some rotifers with intermediate stages, which appears to have evolved secondarily.
 Though gnathiferans are included in Spiralia, rotifers and chaetognaths do not exhibit spiral cleavage.
 Little is known of the development of micrognathozoans.
 The development of gnathostomulids is poorly known, but they appear to exhibit spiral cleavage.